Lavindar/identity-2/Readme.txt

 disable <channel> [...]
 Disables Identity for the specified space-separated channels.

-zone on|off
-Sets whether zone information should be added to your Identity.

 message normal|update|silent
 Sets how Identity loaded message displays.
 If no option is specified it change to silent if normal or update, and to normal if silent.